 When one of our line neighbors with whom we'd been chatting asked Brandon about his future plans for Elantris, I surreptitiously captured it as a video clip with my camera.
-Here is an Apple Quicktime MPEG4 video file (.mp4) of Brandon's answer.
-(If you have iTunes installed, then that should be able to play it, otherwise try VLC player.)
+Here is video of Brandon's answer.

 My question for Brandon was "What is the least asked question you get at book signings like this one?" since I wanted to be a little different, and I suspected that "What is the most asked question..." is one of the more often asked questions he fields at such events.

 Once finished, and after paying for the books, it was time for some grub.
 We had time to hit the mall's food court (Panda Express) then come back for the drawing at the end of the signing.
 The big prize?
 A manuscript of the third Mistborn book.
 I wanted it!

 In spite of having purchased several books and having a greater chance at winning, sadly I didn't.
 Nor did I win one of four or five gift certificates. *sigh*